nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 that follow [Google's Material Design Standards](https://material.google.com/).
 We use it to make things look nice easily

 ### Quick D3 overview (regarding how we use it)
-[D3](https://d3js.org/) is a big, powerful library.
-We use it to handle large, dynamic data processing and interactions.
-This is mainly comprised of the TimeSlider and associated components.
-Basically, it renders SVGs really well and has a bunch of useful math built in.
+[D3](https://d3js.org/) is a big, powerful graphics/math/data library.
+In this application it is primarily responsible for renering the TimeAxis and assocaited components, though it has capabilities far beyond that which we encourage you to use.
+In relation to React/Redux, D3 essentially takes care of the dynamic renderings we don't care to keep in the global state.
+We create a React/Redux component to manage the data flow between D3 and the rest of the application as well as provide a sane DOM entry point for D3.
+D3 then takes the DOM node and data from the state machine to perform its own rendering.

 ### Brief Overview of Application Directory
 ```